 Heat not a furnace for your foe so hot that it do singe yourself.
 We may outrun by violent swiftness that which we run at and lose by over runningDuke of Norfolk (Act I, Scene I)

-Here, the Duke of Norfolk was advising the Duke of Buckingham to be careful not to be consumed by his hatred and disdain of Cardinal Wolsey.
+Here, the Duke of Norfolk was advising the Duke of Buckingham to be careful not to be consumed by his hatred and disdain for Cardinal Wolsey.
 The lesson in this quote is that sometimes vengeance hurts its bearer even more than the object it is meant for.

 Fling away ambition: by that sin fell the angels; how can man then, the image of his maker, hope to win by it?Cardinal Wolsey (Act III, Scene II)

-Part of Cardinal Wolsey’s advice to Cromwell, here is a lesson drawn from Cardinal Wolsey’s personal experience and from biblical stories.
+Part of Cardinal Wolsey’s advice to Cromwell here is a lesson drawn from Cardinal Wolsey’s personal experience and from biblical stories.

 Wolsey was teaching how ambition can lead to a person’s downfall after his ambitions had led to his disgrace.
 Then he also mentioned angels and their maker, alluding to the Christian belief that angels were cast out from heaven for nursing ambitions to take the place of God.
+These are some of the main themes in ‘Henry VIII‘.

 Men’s evil manners live in brass; their virtues